Women, Self-fulfillment and Roles

 At six-years-old I was disobeying the eighth and ninth commandment flagrantly, unbeknown to my parents.
 They didn’t know about it and they couldn’t help me with my problems.

 Those who know me now would, perhaps, be surprised I was this wicked so young (but, then again, perhaps some would not be surprised).
 Even though it happened when I was five, I still cringe and know that but for God’s grace, I would perish in the flames of hell for this.

 When I was eight-years-old my parent homeschooled me.
 It was for my benefit, but getting me out of my peer's company probably benefitted them as I was a bad influence.

 I was a girl who loved God, but I was still immature and needed my parent’s time and attention so they could teach me maturity in Christ.
 Only lately, having nearly reached the age of 28, would I think I would be a fit peer to influence in the way of the Lord.
-And that’s why I believe parents are the best ‘peers’.
-They’re the only one’s mature enough.

 The door rattled as he knocked on it.